-San Francisco County Transportation Authority (Transportation Authority) - The voters of the City created the Transportation Authority in 1989 to impose a voter-approved sales and use tax of one-half of one percent, for a period not to exceed 20 years, to fund essential traffic and transportation projects.
+San Francisco County Transportation Authority (Transportation Authority) - The voters of the Cityl created the Transportation Authority in 1989 to impose a voter-approved sales and use ax of one-half of one percent, for a period not to exceed 20 years, to fund essential traffic and transportation projects.
 In 2003, the voters approved Proposition K, extending the city-wide one-half of one percent sales tax with a new 30 year plan.
 A board consisting of the eleven members of the City's Board of Supervisors serving ex officio governs the Transportation Authority.
 The Transportation Authority is reported in a special revenue fund in the City's basic financial statements.
-Financial statements for the Transportation Authority can be obtained from their finance and administrative offices at 1455 Market Street, 22nd Floor, San Francisco, CA 94103.
+Financial statements for the Transportation Authority can be obtained from their finance and administrative offices at 1455 Market Street.
+22° Floor.
+San Francisco.
+CA 94103.

-San Francisco City and County Finance Corporation (Finance Corporation) - The Finance Corporation was created in 1990 by a vote of the electorate to allow the City to lease-purchase \$20 million (plus 5% per year growth) of equipment using tax-exempt obligations.
-Although legally separate from the City, the Finance Corporation is reported as if it were part of the primary government because its sole purpose is to provide lease financing to the City.
-The Finance Corporation is governed by a three-member board of directors approved by the Mayor and the Board of Supervisors.
+San Francisco City and County Finance Corporation (Finance Corporation) - The Finance Corporation was created in 1990 by a vote of the electorate to allow the City to lease-purly separate from the City, the Finance Corporation is reported as if it were part of the primary government because its sole purpose is to provide lease financing to the City.
+The Finance Corporation is government because its sole purpose is to provide lease financing to the City.
+The Finance Corporation is governmed by a three-member board of directors approved by the Mayor and the Board of Supervisors.
 The Finance Corporation is reported as an internal service fund.
-Financial statements for the Finance Corporation can be obtained from their administrative offices at City Hall, Room 336, 1 Dr. Carlton B. Goodlett Place, San Francisco, CA 94102.
+Financial statements for the Finance Corporation can be obtained from their administrative offices at City Hall, Room 336, 1 Dr. Carlton B. Goodlett Place.
+San Francisco.
+CA 94102.

 San Francisco Parking Authority (The Parking Authority) - The Parking Authority was created in October 1949 to provide services exclusively to the City.
 In accordance with Proposition D authorized by the City's electorate in November 1988, a City Charter amendment created the Parking and Traffic Commission (PTC).
 The PTC consists of five commissioners appointed by the Mayor.
 Upon creation of the PTC, the responsibility to oversee the City's off-street parking operations was transferred from the Parking Authority to the PTC.
 The staff and fiscal operations of the Parking Authority were also incorporated into the PTC.
 Beginning on July 1, 2002, the responsibility for overseeing the operations of the PTC became the responsibility of the Municipal Transportation Agency (SFMTA) pursuant to Proposition E, which was passed by the voters in November 1999.
 Separate financial statements are not prepared for the Parking Authority.
-Further information about the Parking Authority can be obtained from the SFMTA Chief Financial Officer at 1 South Van Ness Avenue, 8th Floor, San Francisco, CA 94102.
+Further information about the Parking Authority can be obtained from the SFMTA Chief Financial Officer at 1 South Van Ness Avenue, 8th Floor, San Francisco, CA 941102